 PAT Testing for Charities

-Appliances must be checked by a competent person, who can carry out the PAT testing to ensure that all the electrical appliances are safe to use.
+According to the guidance, appliances must be checked by a competent person, who is entitled to carry out PAT testing to ensure that all the electrical appliances are safe for regular use.

 Our PAT kits are the best investment to get the most for your money.
 PAT Testing Training DVD & Exam is included in each kit besides all the accessories which you need to carry out the PAT Testing on your own.